-There are a number of benefits to using project management tools.
+There are a number of benefits to using project management tools, and I bring you 7 in this post!
 If you are a project manager you are probably already sold to the idea of using them in your project.
 Project managers, we love issue and project tracking software like Basecamp, Redmine, JIRA and the long list of similar applications that let us put our noses in your work.
 We see them, too many times, as the panacea for miscommunication or project scope creep.

 This would be SO great, if only other parts involved in the project (developers, designers, testers, product owners, business managers and the long list of roles that usually get the real shit done) had the same feelings towards these tools.
 News is, they don’t.
 If you work in in a different position it is very likely that you find using project management tools a waste of time.